reoxidant/practice-javascript/README.md

-#Practice Javascript learning through video courses and books.
+# Practice Javascript learning through video courses and books.

 # Ecmascript 6

-project.es6.javascript

-This project was created to analyze topics on key innovations in ecmascript 2015.
+Ecmascript 6 was created to analyze topics on key innovations in ecmascript 2015.

-# Project content
+# Content Ecmascript 6

 - let and const
 - arrow functions